 Head to Nandu’s in Mumbai to relish the flavorful delicacy.

 Cost – Rs.
 50 per dosa on average as there are many varieties

 Now let’s take about some non-vegetarian delights.
 Head straight to Mohammad Ali Road to feast on smoking skewered Kebabs.

 Nothing else will soothe your desire for the best non-vegetarian cuisine other than the varieties of Kebabs offered, ranging from fish to mutton and chicken.

 Chunks of meat are marinated and grilled on charcoal giving birth to its distinct smokiness.

-I think you have enough of Paav (Bread) already; wait for Kheema Paav.
-A paav served along with finely minced meat cooked in spices is Kheema Paav for you.
+I think you already have enough of Paav (Bread); wait for Kheema Paav.
+A pav served with finely minced meat cooked in spices is Kheema Paav for you.

 Served in a glass bowl along with vermicelli, milk, tapioca pearls, and various flavors.
 A scoop of ice cream is like a cherry on top of a cake.

 Garnished with rose syrup and chunks of dried fruit and nuts, Falooda is heaven served in a glass.
 This is one of the best Street food in Mumbai.